-This region of Kerala is very like Goa and has been growing in size and popularity since the flower power days of the 60s.
+Hotel Sea Breeze is in the popular beach resort of Kovalam.
+This region of Kerala is very like Goa and has been growing in size and popularity since the flower power days of the 1960s.

-The likeness to Benidorm ends with the new high rise buildings as a quick scout around the area will confirm.
+The likeness to Benidorm ends with the high rise buildings as a quick scout around the area will confirm.
 The Indian people are not good at maintenance.
 ‘Build it and leave it’, seems to be the motto.
 This is partly due to the caste system which still pervades.
 There is an attitude of ‘its not my job’ – especially when it comes to cleaning toilets.
 They have yet to get a grip on that one!
 It is also partly due to the monsoon season which has to be experienced to appreciate how difficult it is to keep a respectable veneer on the buildings.
 It always surprises me how children wearing bright clean crisp school uniforms pop out from such dingy buildings on their way to equally dingy schools.
 At the end of the day, still without a messy blob on them, the kids return home.

 India might have a space programme but it is backward in coming forward when it comes to creating and maintaining an infrastructure.
 Consequently, if you step off the mock Victorian promenade of Lighthouse Beach, you will quickly discover where the rubbish goes!
 Bottles are heaped up behind walls awaiting the bottle collector.
 This is a bi-product of tourism.
 Plastics and other ‘throw aways’ magically disappear in developed countries while India must burn or bury rubbish – or find another use for it.
 Generally nothing is wasted in India, hence the bottle collector.